Sarah8Feldman/FlightGear/README.md

 The OpenServerCommand class gets data from the server about flight variables and updates them to our map.
 The simulator connects to the server as client and sends requests.
-### ~ Lexer

-The Lexer class that aims to read a file that contains code, and returns the code to a string of strings.
 ### ~ Map

 The Map class have map that contains string and command*.